Julio and Marisol: Background

 Acquired immunodeficiency syndrome (AIDS) was identified in 1981 when clusters of rare diseases such as Kaposi's sarcoma and Pneumocystis pneumonia were reported in gay men in New York, the San Francisco Bay Area, and Los Angeles.
-The outbreaks eventually grew into a global pandemic.
+The outbreaks eventually grew into a pandemic.
 Over the next decade, New York became the major locus of infection in the United States, with epidemiologists estimating that half of the gay men and three-fifths of the injection drug users in the city were infected.
+A 2018 New York Times retrospective said that the 105 diagnosed cases and 34 deaths by the end of June 1981 were one of the "events that transformed the city".